rafutek/music-dl/README.md

 ## About

-This C++ program is a youtube-dl wrapper to make downloading music easier.
+This C++ program is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) wrapper to make downloading music easier from YouTube, SoundCloud and [other websites](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).

 In addition of youtube-dl options, the files are tagged and moved into the artist/album folders.

 ``` txt
 music-dl is a program for GNU/Linux users to download and tag music.